 11.21.18.3 Sensing session setup

-In the sensing session setup of a WLAN sensing procedure, a sensing session is established, and operational parameters associated with the sensing session are determined and may be exchanged between STAs and the sensing capabilities of an AP and a non-AP STA shall be exchanged. (#463, #93, #141, #145, #430, #611, #774)
+In the sensing session setup of a WLAN sensing procedure, a sensing session is established, and operational parameters associated with the sensing session are determined and may be exchanged between STAs and the sensing capabilities (see 9.4.2.26 (Extended Capabilities element) and 9.4.2.330 (Sensing Capabilities element)) of an AP and a non-AP STA are exchanged. (#463, #93, #141, #145, #430, #611, #774)

-Upon reception of a Probe Request frame, an AP may set the Invitation Of Responder For Sensing subfield in the individually addressed Probe Response frame to 1, if the AP invites the intended STA to participate in a sensing measurement setup as a sensing responder. (#93, #141, #145, #430, #611, #774)
+Upon reception of a Probe Request frame, an AP may set the Invitation Of Responder For Sensing subfield in the Sensing Information field of the Sensing Operation element in the individually addressed Probe Response frame to 1, if the AP invites the intended STA to participate in a sensing measurement setup as a sensing responder. (#93, #141, #145, #430, #611, #774)

-If a non-AP STA is intended to associate with an AP, the sensing session is established when the (re)association completes, i.e., the sensing session setup procedure is the association procedure. (#93, #141, #145, #430, #611, #774)
+If a non-AP STA intends to associate with an AP, the sensing session is established when the (re)association completes, i.e., the sensing session setup procedure is the association procedure. (#93, #141, #145, #430, #611, #774)

 TGbf Editor: Please insert the following Figure 11-41xxx in clause ‘11.21.18.3 Sensing session setup’ of 11bf D0.3:

-Figure 11-41c— unassociated non-AP STA sensing state machine diagram
+Figure 11-41c— Unassociated non-AP STA sensing state machine diagram

-(#93, #141, #145, #430, #611, #774)
+An unassociated non-AP STA that is in sensing active/inactive state is able/unable to perform sensing measurements. (#93, #141, #145, #430, #611, #774)

-An unassociated non-AP STA shall be considered as in sensing inactive state if the unassociated STA activity timer is not running.
-An unassociated non-AP STA shall be considered as in sensing active state if the unassociated STA activity timer is running.
+An unassociated non-AP STA shall be considered to be in sensing inactive state if the unassociated STA activity timer is not running.
+An unassociated non-AP STA shall be considered to be in sensing active state if the unassociated STA activity timer is running.
 The sensing session is established when the unassociated non-AP STA transits from sensing inactive state to sensing active state. (#93, #141, #145, #430, #611, #774)

-A typical sensing state machine implementation of unassociated non-AP STA is provided in Figure 11-41c (unassociated non-AP STA sensing state machine diagram). (#93, #141, #145, #430, #611, #774)
+A typical sensing state machine implementation of unassociated non-AP STA is provided in Figure 11-41c (Unassociated non-AP STA sensing state machine diagram). (#93, #141, #145, #430, #611, #774)

-When an unassociated non-AP STA is in sensing inactive state, upon the success of the procedure specified in 11.21.18.4 (Sensing measurement setup) between the unassociated non-AP STA and the AP, both sides shall start one unassociated STA activity timer for this unassociated non-AP STA, and the unassociated non-AP STA shall transit to sensing active state.
+Upon successful sensing measurement setup (see 11.21.18.4 (Sensing measurement setup)) between an unassociated non-AP STA that is in sensing inactive state and the AP, both sides shall start one unassociated STA activity timer for this unassociated non-AP STA, and the unassociated non-AP STA shall transition to sensing active state.
 The unassociated STA activity timer shall be set to a predefined value of 26.1s. (#93, #141, #145, #430, #611, #774)

 When an unassociated non-AP STA is in sensing active state, upon the success of the procedure specified in 11.21.18.4 (Sensing measurement setup) between the unassociated non-AP STA and the AP, both sides shall reset the unassociated STA activity timer for this unassociated non-AP STA.
-If the unassociated non-AP STA participates in a sensing measurement instance, i.e., if the corresponding measurement setup expiry timer resets, see 11.21.18.8 (Sensing measurement setup termination), both sides shall reset reset the unassociated STA activity timer for this unassociated non-AP STA.
-If the unassociated STA activity timer for this unassociated non-AP STA is expired, the unassociated non-AP STA shall transit to sensing inactive state. (#93, #141, #145, #430, #611, #774)
+If the unassociated non-AP STA participates in a sensing measurement instance, i.e., if the corresponding measurement setup expiry timer resets, see 11.21.18.8 (Sensing measurement setup termination), both sides shall reset the unassociated STA activity timer for this unassociated non-AP STA.
+If the unassociated STA activity timer for this unassociated non-AP STA has expired, the unassociated non-AP STA shall transition to sensing inactive state. (#93, #141, #145, #430, #611, #774)